 - Whether the absence will be for one or two weeks

 With the particulars of this legislation still uncertain you’ll need to keep an eye on any updates.
+Bereavement leave can apply other forms of loss including pets and family members so it is important to know your responsibilities.
 To stay in the know, and receive advice on how to prepare, speak to a Croner expert today on 01455 858 132.